UniAP2022/UniAP/README.md

-# UniAP
+#  Universal Adversarial Perturbations (UniAP)
-There are audio examples corresponding to the paper "UniAP: Protect Speech Privacy with Non-targeted Universal Adversarial Perturbations"
+Here we provide audio examples corresponding to the paper "UniAP: Protect Speech Privacy with Non-targeted Universal Adversarial Perturbations".

-## digital domain
+## Digital domain

 We generate multiple non-targeted UAPs from different initialization status to defend against template subtracting method.
 We set the initialization status to be one of the following categories: random combination of sentence starter words, words containing multiple vowel phonemes, words containing multiple consonant phonemes and their combination.

 We also include a random-chunk perturbation, which is formed by randomly selecting UAP chunks from a UAP pool.

-### random combination of sentence starter words
+### Random combination of sentence starter words
 Origin audio (19-198-0034 in Librispeech):